Tuesday 31 July 2012

 Tune of the Day: Hurrah for the Bonnets of Blue

-Traditional English Jig
+Traditional English jig

-This jig comes from Northumberland.
 “Blue Bonnets” was a common nickname for the Scots, stemming from the custom of Jacobite troops to identify themselves with a white cockade worn on a blue bonnet, the only thing that passed for a uniform in those days.
 The white cockade emblem is said to have originated when Bonnie Prince Charlie plucked a wild rose and pinned it to his hat.